pietersap/dataminds-azureML-tensorflow-face/readme.md

 3. jennifer (Jennifer Aniston)
 4. pieter (myself)
 5. unknown

+Note: you can train with different people by adding more subfolders to the image folder.

 The model is trained using the higher-level API Keras with a Tensorflow backend.